- Stable

 Warning about Arrow Functions

-Note that by definition (read on MDN) arrow functions do not have access to this, so any use of JavaScript Functions inside of an arrow function template will throw an error.
+, so any use of JavaScript Functions inside of an arrow function template will throw an error.

 export default (data) => {